gregates/gregates.github.io/content/pmtud.md

 fragmented, and the rate limit was around 1000 per second, that means we could reach a total transaction rate of around 28,500 datagrams per second before hitting the rate limit, which explains why the initial portion of the load test would see the normal, low error rate.
-Then, after exceeding that transaction rate, we would expect a loss rate `tps * 0.035 - 1000` datagrams per second (plus our normal failures), where
+Then, after exceeding that transaction rate, we would expect a loss rate of `tps * 0.035 - 1000` datagrams per second (plus our normal failures), where
 `tps` is the throughput our load generator was pushing.
 And this would cause our failure rate to asymptotically approach 3.5% or so.